Raxvis/lambdify/README.md

 Lambdify is a set of tools that makes building and consuming AWS Lambda functions easier.

+# NOTICE

+These docs are awful.
+If you are interested in using one of the library and need some help, please create an issue and I will work on the docs for that first.
+Thanks

 # Getting Started

 **ES6 Imports**